MicrosoftDocs/architecture-center/docs/industries/healthcare/healthcare-ai-blueprint-content.md

 ![ML pipeline](./images/healthcare-ai-blueprint/ml-pipeline.png)

-The graphic below shows the Azure products that are installed.
+The following graphic shows the Azure products that are installed.
 Each resource or service provides a component of the AI/ML processing solution, including the cross-cutting concerns of identity and security.

 ![Component zones](./images/healthcare-ai-blueprint/component-zones.png)